-Anyway, so that you don't think I'm trying to avoid your question, you can use any programmer's editor (ASCII text editor) to write your PHP programs.
-There are tons of those on the Free Programmer's Editors and ASCII Text Editors page.
+Anyway, so that you don't think I'm trying to avoid your question, you can use any programmer's editor (plain text editor) to write your PHP programs.
+There are tons of those on the Free Programmer's Editors and Plain Text Editors page.
 Most of the non-WYSIWYG web editors on the Free HTML Editors page should also work fine.
-If you already use Dreamweaver to design your website, you can also switch it to its code mode and use it to write PHP files.
-(To do that, click the "View" menu, followed by the "Code" item on the menu that appears.)
-Or, if you use Windows and enjoy pain and suffering, you can also use the rudimentary text editor Notepad (found in the Accessories folder of your Start menu).
+If you already use Expression Web or Dreamweaver to design your website, you can also switch it to its code mode and use it to write PHP files.
+Or, if you use Windows and enjoy pain and suffering, you can also use the rudimentary plain text editor Notepad (found pre-installed with every version of Windows).

 If you're thinking of starting a website, and were confused trying to decide on a language to use, don't be.
 There is nothing to decide.
 You will always need HTML.

 Tutorials for the commonly used web editors can be found in the following pages.
 (Note that you don't have to read them all.
 Just read the one for the editor that you choose.)

 Before you rush into those tutorials, I strongly recommend that you read How to Make / Create Your Own Website: The Beginner's A-Z Guide.
 The guide takes you through all the steps involved in creating a website.
 There's more to starting a website than using a web editor.

 There are of course people who, for some reason or other, find that they need to learn PHP to perform some task above and beyond what a normal web page can do.
 (For example, you're trying to create a search engine of your own.)
 If you can't make use of the prebuilt PHP programs written by others, and need to write your own, start by reading some PHP tutorials.
 The absolute beginner may want to start with PHP Tutorial: How to Write Your First PHP Script.